freerange/site/soups/weeknotes/week-353.snip.markdown

 ## GFR

-On Wednesday Chris took the afternoon off to attend his Amy's UK citizenship ceremony - congratulations Amy!
+On Wednesday Chris took the afternoon off to attend Amy's UK citizenship ceremony - congratulations Amy!

 On Thursday we both did a half-day on Smart Answers, me, mainly because I needed to respond to our contact at HMRC, and Chris, because he'd taken a half-day the day before.